Learn how the Library Foundation is making a difference in Summit County

 FIRC and the North Branch library want to help children and teens have a healthy summer.
 Kids are welcome to join FIRC’s Healthy Living staff members for a free lunch and fun activities.
 Join us out on the library front lawn for free food, friends and fun.
 This program is also sponsored by Summit School District and The Town of Silverthorne.

-Little Readers storytime has moved to THURSDAYS!
-The suggested age range for Little Readers is infant through 2 and a 1/2 years of age.
-We still have fun books along with songs, rhymes, finger-plays, scarves and rhythm instruments.
+Little Readers storytime is on Wednesday mornings!
+The suggested age range for Little Readers is infant through 2.5 years of age.
+We will have fun books along with songs, rhymes, finger-plays, scarves and rhythm instruments.
 Little Readers story time is designed to help support pre- literacy skills and to develop a love of reading!
-Halloween theme, costumes welcome.
-Visit @SummitCountyLibraries on Facebook Live to tune in.
+No Registration is required.
+Programs will take place in the Blue River Room.

-We hope you had fun this summer on our first virtual summer reading program through Beanstack!
-We enourage all adults get all their books, activities or programs logged by today to earn your badges and prizes.
-Grand prize drawings for $50 Amazon Gift Cards will take place next week!
+We hope you had fun this summer with our summer reading program through Beanstack and our range of in-person adult programs!
+We enourage all adults to enter their earned virtual Beanstack tickets into the grand prize drawings of their choice.
+Winners will be annouced this week!
 Watch your email for brief survey so you can help us improve it for next year!

 As part of the Armchair Travel series, local Neil Groundwater will present his travel slideshow on their adventures in China and Tibet, including those panda photos we are all dying to see.
 The show starts at 6pm on Zoom so join us from the comfort of your couch.